 ENGL 198, 298, 398, 498 Special Topics in January Term off-campus courses - Topics vary according to faculty availability and interest.
-Past topics have included The Brontes, Jane Austen, Dr. Johnson's London, Irish Literature, U.S. Expatriate Writers in Europe, Creative Writing in Literary Britain, and King Arthur in Britain.
+Past topics have included The Brontes, Jane Austen, Irish Literature, Creative Writing in Literary Britain, King Arthur in Britain, The Literary Sea of Cortez, and Politics and Change in Southeast Asia.
 Offered only as student interest and college resources permit.
 May be repeated for credit with different topics.
 4 credits.

-Courses offered only through the Adult Degree Program or on the Portland Campus:
+Courses offered only through Online and Continuing Education or on the Portland Campus: